 “Alice,” a deep voice greeted, Dread’s whole body hidden in shadow.
 “Please, take a seat.”
 A hand stretched into the sliver of light created by the open door, his fingers, long and pale, were decorated with a diamond and ruby encrusted ring that encircled his middle finger.
 She closed the door behind her, the room in complete darkness.

-Dread’s window, the one that would have just as an amazing view of London was blocked out with a blackout blind, the man preferring to sit in the dark.
+Dread’s window, the one that would have just an amazing view of London to the one in reception, was blocked out with a blackout blind, the man preferring to sit in the dark.

-A lice stepped forward, feeling for the chair she luckily noticed before she closed the door.
-She wasn’t afraid of the dark, she just wasn’t happy with it, not trusting the complete absence of sight.
-Especially as the man sitting quietly before her could see perfectly while she couldn’t even see her hand in front of her face.
+Alice stepped forward, feeling for the chair she luckily noticed before she closed the door.
+She wasn’t afraid of the dark, she just wasn’t happy with it.
+She didn’t trust the complete absence of sight, especially as the man sitting quietly before her could see perfectly while she couldn’t even see her hand in front of her face.